AvalonBay Communities — full event log

 ← back to Data by year2025· 1 event

-In February 2025, announced planned acquisition of eight communities in Texas (2 in Austin, 6 in Dallas-Fort Worth) for ~$620M.
-Expected to increase Expansion Region allocation from 10% to 12%.
+Post-fiscal-year event: The Company entered into agreements to acquire eight apartment communities in Texas (2 in Austin, 6 in Dallas-Fort Worth) for an aggregate purchase price of $618,500,000, expected to increase Expansion Region allocation from 10% to 12%.

 sustainability_report p.5

-Credit Facility contains a sustainability-linked pricing component providing for interest rate margin and commitment fee reductions or increases by meeting targets related to greenhouse gas emission reductions.
-In July 2024, Company maintained reductions of ~0.02% to interest rate margin due to achievement of sustainability targets.
+AvalonBay's $2.25 billion revolving credit facility contains a sustainability-linked pricing component that provides interest rate margin and commitment fee reductions or increases based on achievement of greenhouse gas emission reduction targets, determined annually.
+In July 2024, the company maintained reductions of approximately 0.02% to the interest rate margin and 0.005% to the commitment fee by meeting its sustainability targets, creating a direct financial incentive for emissions management.

 sustainability_report p.59

-AvalonBay adopted new 1.5°C-aligned emissions reduction targets, raising the bar from its original goal to be more ambitious about reducing environmental impact.
+AvalonBay adopted new 1.5°C-aligned emissions reduction targets, raising the bar from the original goal to be more ambitious about reducing environmental impact.

 sustainability_report p.2